luuminhphunmg/Pancakeswap-and-uniswap-trading-bot/README.md

-# Pancakeswap v2 trading client
+# Pancakeswap and Uniswap trading client trading client

 A Pancakeswap and Uniswap trading client (and bot) with limit orders, stop-loss, custom gas strategies, a GUI and much more.